Skip to Content

 Heat lamps are a fire hazard and not worth risking your flock over!

-Tips for Keeping Chickens from Freezing in the Winter
+Tips for Keeping Chickens Warm in Winter

-01 Prevent Drafts
+Prevent Drafts

 Chicken peeking her head out of a chicken coop during a winter storm.